cocos/cocos-docs/en/asset-manager/index.md

 ## Optional Parameters

 Some of the interfaces for `cc.assetManager` and Asset Bundle have an additional `options` parameter, which greatly increase the flexibility and extend the space.
-In addition to configuring the builtin parameters of Creator, you can also customize any of the parameters in `options`, and these parameters will be provided to the custom downloader, parser, and loading pipeline.
+In addition to configuring the builtin parameters of Creator, you can also customize any of the parameters in `options`, and these parameters will be provided to the downloader, parser, and loading pipeline.

 ```js
 bundle.loadScene('test', {priority: 3}, callback);